TnTech-ECE/CapstoneStarterRepo/Reports/Project Proposal.md

 Questions to consider:
 - Who does the problem affect?
 - Why do we need this solution?
-- What challenges necessitate a dedicated, multi-person engineering project?
+- What challenges necessitate a dedicated, multi-person engineering team?
 - Why aren’t off-the-shelf solutions sufficient?

 ### Background

 Provide context and details necessary to define the problem clearly and delineate its boundaries.

-### Signifcance

-Explain the implications of solving the problem for the customer.
-After reading this section, the reader should understand the tangible benefits and the worthiness of the proposed work.

 ### Specifications and Constraints